10 Most Affordable Places to Live in North Carolina

 Durham is a city that has everything wrapped into a single location, all the while maintaining its affordability.
 Almost 70 percent of homeowners spend less than 30 percent of their monthly income on housing expenses.
 Also, Durham has an average monthly rent of only $852!
 However, living cheaply doesn’t mean you have to throw away quality.
 Case in point: Durham has some of the most affordable health care in all of North Carolina.
 It’s also been named the “Foodiest Small Town in America” by Bon Appetit.

-Chapel Hill is filled with an abundance of opportunity, which further compliments its affordability.
-This city is home to a few of the nation’s top employers such as Blue Cross and Blue Shield, which means that there are plenty of jobs as well as higher salaries.
-There’s also an abundance of quality educational options, which allow residents to further advance in their career.
+Chapel Hill is filled with an abundance of opportunities, which further compliments its affordability.
+This city is home to a few of the nation’s top employers, such as Blue Cross and Blue Shield, which means that there are plenty of jobs and higher salaries.
+There’s also an abundance of quality educational options, which allow residents to further advance in their careers.
 The median household income in Chapel Hill is $65,373, which is more than the annual income in the United States.

-Being one of the most popular suburban areas in North Carolina, Morrisville has a population of over 22,000 residents and has favorably ranked in areas like the availability of jobs, public schools and ethnic and economic diversity.
+Being one of the most popular suburban areas in North Carolina, Morrisville has a population of over 22,000 residents and has favorably ranked in areas like the availability of jobs, public schools, ethnic and economic diversity.
 The median household income in Morrisville is about $91,206.

-The northern capital of North Carolina, Raleigh, which is also known as the City of Oaks, is a great place for people who love the excitement of bustling city.
+The northern capital of North Carolina, Raleigh, which is also known as the City of Oaks, is a great place for people who love the excitement of the bustling city.
 This huge city is home to over 432,000 people, who enjoy the low cost of living.
-The home value of Raleigh is about $209,000, which can net you a three bedroom single family home, depending on the location.
+The home value of Raleigh is about $209,000, which can net you a three-bedroom single-family home, depending on the location.

-Waxhaw is a small suburban area and is one of the fastest growing places in North Carolina.
+Waxhaw is a small suburban area and is one of the fastest-growing places in North Carolina.
 It has a population of 11,600 people.
 Located in Union County, Waxhaw is a few miles from the state border with South Carolina.
-Waxhaw also ranks high with regards to education and family friendliness, however, the cost of living is slightly higher than the other areas.
+Waxhaw also ranks high in regards to education and family friendliness; however, the cost of living is slightly higher than the other areas.
 The median home value is almost $260,000.
 On a brighter note, the median household income is quite high, amounting to $84,294 on average.